 There are rules that prevents the sheltering of Non-exempt Funds in an exempt residential property

-Selling a non-exempt property within 1,215 days prior to the time of filing for bankruptcy and using the proceeds to increase your homestead residence value the court will reduce your state homestead exemption by the total amount of the enhancement to the extent that the value will exceed the set limit.
+Within 1,215 days prior to selling property before bankruptcy and using the proceeds to increase your homestead residence value the court will reduce your state homestead exemption by the total amount of the enhancement to the extent that the value will exceed the set limit.

 See more on The Homestead Exemption in Bankruptcy.

 Are you planning to sell a home while in bankruptcy?
+Or do you want to engage in selling property before bankruptcy?
 You will need to file a Motion to Sell Real Property with the court.
 This motion must include information like the house’s selling price and all the names of creditors who hold liens on the property.
 Do not get yourself stressed out in this sort of facing financial trouble, or wait to deal with a lawsuit.
 We are FASTBUYHOUSE.
 A great solution to sell any property in any condition.
 We buy houses in Broward.

 We buy ugly houses too and you don’t have to worry